What you will learn

 Gael: Yeah, they blocked it because politicians didn’t like what people said about them.

 Mark: It’s crazy, I didn’t even know that, but like check these kinds of, I am going to Turkey next week.
 You’ve got to check these kinds of things, before you go.
-In many cases, there are workarounds, like using VPN and stuff, but my experience using VPN in China hasn’t been that good, it tend to be quite unreliable, and like if they worked, they are pretty slow and that kind of stuff.
+In many cases, there are workarounds, like using good VPN service and stuff, but my experience using VPN in China hasn’t been that good, it tend to be quite unreliable, and like if they worked, they are pretty slow and that kind of stuff.

 Gael: I mean it’s pretty known it’s not exactly work of science what a VPN is and it’s China they can spend quite a bit of money figuring it out.